Note: I’ve created a new category called “Real estate” (see the other categories on the right side of the blog).

 The result was interesting.
 She hadn’t seen these, so she asked me what I would do with my money.
 At this point, I was at a coffee shop and one of them lived near me, so she came over to talk about this in-person.
 I looked over her finances and realized she had tens of thousands of dollars just sitting around, earning hardly any interest.
-Even putting it in an ING savings account would have gotten her hundreds of dollars a month (open an ING savings account in 10 minutes).
+Even putting it in a Capital One 360 (formerly ING) savings account would have gotten her hundreds of dollars a month (open a Capital One 360 savings account in 10 minutes).

 The first thing I did was suggest three books to her on investing (more books I recommend).
 We talked for a while, and I suggested some things she could do to improve her finances and start earning more.
 After about 20 minutes of back-and-forth, I asked her what she was going to do for her next steps.
 “I’m going to be honest,” she said.
 “I’m not going to read those books.”

 I thought this was really fascinating.
 Here’s someone who has tens of thousands of dollars earning 0.5% interest and she’s so resistant to the idea of reading investment books that she almost bought a million-dollar house instead.
 Five years ago, she had a significant amount of money.
 What if she had invested it in the stock market?